“A plan is what, a schedule is when. It takes both a plan and a schedule to get things done.”

 If you don’t get organised, you risk wasting precious time and resources on things that don’t matter.

 And what a crying shame that would be because life really is too short.
-By scheduling my days and weeks in this way, I’ve been able to allocate, not only, adequate time for my business priorities, but I’ve also managed to find plenty of time during my working day for ME, my family and my personal fulfilment above and beyond the fulfilment I get from my work.
+By scheduling my days and weeks in this way, I’ve been able to allocate, not only adequate time for my business priorities, but I’ve also managed to find plenty of time during my working week for ME, my family and my personal fulfilment above and beyond the fulfilment I get from my work.

 So now how about you?
-Would you benefit from identifying your priorities and and then scheduling those in?
+Would you benefit from identifying your priorities and then scheduling those in?
 What can you let go of that will have the time you do spend on your business bring the greatest rewards?